sofa-framework/doc/components/collision/geometry/linecollisionmodel.md

 <!-- generate_doc -->
 # LineCollisionModel

-collision model using a linear mesh, as described in MeshTopology
+Collision model using a linear mesh, as described in MeshTopology.

 ## Vec3d